 - Financial Planning, which prepares students for careers as personal financial planners.

-- Insurance, which prepares students for careers in insurance and risk management.
+- Risk Management and Insurance, which prepares students for careers in risk management and insurance.

-As part of the curriculum, the department offers elective courses in futures and options, real estate, insurance, risk management, international finance and an honors section of FIN 491, the Student Portfolio Management class, where a small number of students manage a stock portfolio for The University Corporation.
+As part of the curriculum, the department offers elective courses in investment analysis, fixed income, financial modeling, business valuation, futures and options, insurance, risk management, international finance and an honors section of FIN 491, the Student Portfolio Management class, where a small number of students manage a stock portfolio for The University Corporation.

-Finance is an impacted program.
-Students seeking a major in Finance may initially declare a major in Pre-Finance while working to satisfy supplemental criteria, which requires completion of at least 60 units and a minimum cumulative GPA of 2.6.
+The BSBA option in Financial Analysis is an impacted program.
+Students seeking an option in Financial Analysis may initially declare an option in Pre-Finance while working to satisfy supplemental criteria, which requires completion of at least 60 units and a minimum cumulative GPA of 2.6.
 Students must qualify by the time they earn 90 units.
 Additionally, a grade of “C” or higher in FIN 303 is a prerequisite for all 400-level Finance (FIN) courses and selected 300-level Finance courses.